-After delivery, you’ll be able to sign the consent to adoption.
+After delivery, you’ll be able to sign the adoption paperwork.
 How much time you have to wait before you sign this document will depend on which state you live in.
-The most important thing to remember is that once you sign your consent to the adoption, that’s it.
-In most cases, you won’t be able to change your mind or get your baby back.
-Your adoption attorney will go over your rights before you get to this step, but before that happens, it’s important to make sure you’re completely sure.
+The most important thing to remember is that once you sign your consent to the adoption, and the placement will be complete.

 Step 5: Start your post-adoption relationship.
 Your adoption might be legally over, but that doesn’t mean you have to say goodbye for good.
 Many birth parents choose to continue their relationship through picture and letters, phone calls, emails, and in-person visit.
 No matter what you’re comfortable with, there will be a family who can meet your needs.

 “They would never want to keep her from me because they just said I gave them the most precious gift they could ever have,” Angelica said about her post-placement relationship with the adoptive family.
 “I know that she’s going to have the best life she could ever have.
 I don’t ever want anything to stand in her way, and I know she has two people that she can look up to.”